 Training in Immunobiology

-The Yale Immunobiology Graduate Program is the top ranked Immunology Graduate Program in the United States according to a study published in 2010 by the National Research Council.
+The Yale Immunobiology Graduate Program is one of the top ranked Immunology Graduate Programs in the country.
 The Department of Immunobiology has a long tradition of interdisciplinary training in immunology.
 Pre- and post-doctoral trainees can receive research training in a combination of laboratories, allowing them to acquire a unique range of technical skills and concepts to be applied to a focused problem.
-In addition, trainees receive formal course work, attend seminars at which the research of outside experts or fellow trainees is presented and critiqued, and are free to exploit the considerable intellectual resources at Yale University.
+In addition, trainees receive formal course work, attend seminars at which the research of outside experts or fellow trainees is presented and critiqued, and are free to explore the considerable intellectual resources at Yale University.
 There is a new program within the Department of Immunobiology, the Human and Translational Immunology (HTI) Program whose mission is to accelerate the application of new developments in the field of immunology to the treatment of human diseases.
 The majority of the faculty in the Department of Immunobiology are located in The Anlyan Center (TAC) and the remaining laboratories are located in nearby buildings, including the Amistad facility, and the George Street facility.

 History of Immunobiology at Yale